markelj422/Covid-19-Project-W--Dashboard/README.md

-# PortfolioProjects
+# Data-Exploration-Using-SQL
-This Repository will hold all of the code and queries from the Portfolio Projects I create.
+This Repository will hold all of the code and queries from the Data Exploration Projects I create.